MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

     # Fall back to InteractiveBrowserCredential if DefaultAzureCredential doesn't work
     credential = InteractiveBrowserCredential()

-# Get a handle to the workspace from the config.json in the current and parent directory
+# Get a handle to the workspace from the current credential or config.json in the parent directory
 pf = PFClient.from_config(
     credential=credential,
 )